 How to Get Around San Francisco

-San Francisco’s neighborhoods are also very well connected by a public transportation system consisting of BART (Bay Area Rapid Transit) trains, MUNI buses, historic streetcars, and cable cars.
+San Francisco’s neighborhoods are also connected by an extensive public transportation system that includes BART (Bay Area Rapid Transit) trains, MUNI buses, historic streetcars, and cable cars.
 BART can also easily transport you to and from the SFO airport and downtown.

 Just a piece of the extensive San Francisco public transportation system:

-On the rare occasion you cannot walk or take public transit to your destination, rideshare apps such as Uber and Lyft are popular and easy to use in San Francisco.
-The combination of rideshare, public transportation, and walking should be sufficient for most visitors during their visit to San Francisco.
+On occasions when you can’t walk or take public transit to your destination, you can use rideshare apps like Uber and Lyft, which are readily available in San Francisco.
+A mix of rideshares, public transport, and walking should be sufficient, no matter where you choose to stay in San Francisco.

-In order to see the beautiful areas outside of San Francisco, we recommend booking a tour.
-In just one day, you can explore both Muir Woods and Wine Country Or take the opportunity to see Yosemite in One Day from San Francisco.
-Visit Extranomical Tours to explore all of your options!
+If you want to get outside of the city to see the wine country or redwoods, we recommend booking a tour.
+In just one day, you can explore both Muir Woods and Wine Country.
+Or, take the opportunity to see Yosemite in One Day from San Francisco.
+Explore all of your options with Extranomical Tours.

 Be sure to read our FAQ section at the end of this article for important information regarding rental cars and safety in San Francisco.